Puff Pastry Apple Strudel

 - Apples – Choose the a mix of tart, crisp apples for the best result.
 Gala, Granny Smith, Honeycrisp, and Jonathan all work great!

 - Raisins and nuts – You can leave either of these off if you want, but I love how they add texture.
 I use chopped walnuts, but you could also use chopped pecans.

 - Apple cider liqueur – As in my apple custard pie, I add a touch of apple cider liqueur to the filling to enhance the apple flavor.
 You can add it directly to the apple mixture, but if you plan in advance, try soaking the raisins in the liqueur overnight for an added boost of flavor.
-Substitutes include rum, apple brandy, apple cider concentrate, or regular apple cider.
+Substitutes include rum, apple brandy, apple cider concentrate [paid link], or regular apple cider.

 How It’s Made